ARM-software/ebbr/source/chapter2-uefi.rst

    * - `OsIndicationsSupported`
      - Variable for firmware to indicate which features can be enabled.

+.. warning:: A future version of this specification will require reporting Boot Manager capabilities in the `BootOptionSupport` variable.
+   See section :ref:`section-uefi-boot-mgr`.

 .. _section-required-vars-for-on-disk:

 Required Variables for capsule update "on disk"